biocuration2023/biocuration2023.github.io/call-for-papers.md

 - **Development of methods and techniques**: Development of methods such as text mining, natural language processing (NLP), and machine-learning approaches to automate or assist the process of curation
 - **Development of curation tools**: Efforts into the development and maintenance of curation tools
+- **Application and analyses**: Work that describe analyses and applications of curated data and resources
 - **Initiatives to strengthen the Biocuration community**: Initiatives that aim to strengthen the Biocuration community and find alignment with other communities that are similar or adjacent to life sciences
 - **New challenges in Biocuration**: What are the current challenges observed within the Biocuration community